Brash on inflation targeting

 New Zealand targets annual inflation of between 1 and 3 per cent over the medium term, guided by a future midpoint of 2 per cent, versus the preference for 2 to 3 per cent price growth in Australia.

-Wellington has shown a willingness to its inflation target since its seeding in 1988.
+Wellington has shown a willingness to review its inflation target since its seeding in 1988.
 The concept was originally embraced as a way to protect the integrity of monetary policy setting from political meddling around election cycles.

-Former Sir Rob “used monetary policy in a very, very cynical political fashion”, Dr Brash recalls.
-The RBNZ was asked to find a way of “Muldoon proofing monetary policy” and that evolved into New Zealand's policy targets agreement.
+Former prime minister Sir Rob Muldoon “used monetary policy in a very, very cynical political fashion”, Dr Brash recalls.
+The RBNZ was asked to find a way of “Muldoon proofing monetary policy” and that evolved into New Zealand’s policy targets agreement.
 It aimed for zero to 2 per cent growth, which is the same thing as price stability plus or minus 1 per cent.

 I think we should still have this as the target range.
 I prefer 1% inflation to 2% inflation.